 Examples of duty and rates

 This page has information on the types of dutiable property and other transactions that attract stamp duty in the Northern Territory (NT).
-Read the law.
+Read about the Stamp Duty Act 1978.

 - land in the NT